Kemjiranug/Projects/README.md

 ## About Me

-I am a **third-year Information and Communication Technology (ICT) student** at **Mahidol University**, specializing in **Database Systems**.
-I am passionate about **data-driven applications, system analysis, information retrieval, and full-stack development**.
-My projects focus on applying theory to real-world problems, ranging from database optimization to data analysis and web applications.
+I am a third-year Information and Communication Technology (ICT) student at Mahidol University, specializing in Database Systems.
+I have a strong interest in data-driven applications, system analysis, information retrieval, and full-stack development.
+My projects emphasize applying theoretical knowledge to real-world scenarios, including database optimization, data analysis, and web application development.

 ---